 Costs associated with movable equipment include the documented repair or replacement of, machinery or equipment not dependent on construction, reconstruction, ground disturbance or structural modifications.
-Reimbursement for equipment replaced after the hurricanes may be considered with the appropriate support documentation.
-In order to determine the amount for which a business is eligible for movable equipment and furniture, the Business Applicant must provide documentation, invoices and/or receipts with adequate description to determine the nature of the equipment or furniture and the installation requirements associated with making the equipment or furniture usable.
+In order to determine the amount for which a business is eligible for movable equipment and furniture, the Business Applicant must provide three (3) quotes, for each piece of equipment requested with adequate description to determine the nature of each equipment or furniture.

-If the requested equipment or furniture is replacement for equipment or furniture damaged or destroyed by the floods, then the Business Applicant must provide verification of loss or damage (which may include pictures).
+If the requested equipment or furniture is replacement for equipment or furniture damaged or destroyed by the Hurricane(s), then the Business Applicant must provide verification of loss or damage (which may include pictures).
 If the requested equipment is necessary for the business to reopen and/or remain viable in the post-hurricane economy, the Business Applicant must provide justification for the new piece of equipment or furniture.